Traces

 true indicates that the exception was recorded at a point where it is known that the exception escaped the scope of the span.

 The identifier of an exception.
-It should be unique within a list of exceptions.
+It should be unique within a list of exceptions of a span.
 The identifier is used to reference the exception.

 Is set to true if the exception is the first exception caused by the chain.